 c) Unlock greater investment impact from the recent full expensing commitment.

-2. Cut taxes for households and businesses to incentivise investment in low-carbon technologies, such as implementing a green home stamp duty.
+d) Announce a long-term strategy for UK green manufacturing. - Cut taxes for households and businesses to incentivise investment in low-carbon technologies, such as implementing a green home stamp duty.

 a) Incentivise homeowners by introducing a green home stamp duty.